jquery/jqueryui.com/page/browser-support.md

 ## Current Active Support

-jQuery UI 1.13.x supports the following browsers:
+jQuery UI 1.14.x supports the following browsers:

-* Chrome: (Current - 1) or Current
+* Chrome: Current
-* Firefox: (Current - 1) or Current
+* Firefox: Current
-* Safari: (Current - 1) or Current
+* Safari: Current
-* Opera: (Current - 1) or Current
-* IE: 11
-* Edge: (Current - 1) or Current
+* Edge: Current

 Any problem with jQuery UI in the above browsers should be reported as a bug in jQuery UI.

-*(Current - 1) or Current* denotes that we support the current stable version of the browser and the version that preceded it.
-For example, if the current version of a browser is 24.x, we support the 24.x and 23.x versions.
+*Current* denotes that we support the current stable version of the browser.

+jQuery UI 1.13.x was the last version line to support IE 11 & Edge Legacy 18.

 ----